 The process of making XTR foam is time-consuming and costly.
 The price of the foam itself, coupled with the fact that most XTR epoxy boards are hand-shaped, does unfortunately lead to a more expensive finished board – but one with several benefits.
 Not only is the foam core moisture-wicking and stronger than other types of foam, it is also extremely resistant to dings and compression-caused dents.
 XTR foam also has a good flex pattern, so it’s responsive on the water.

 The problem with closed cell foam is two-fold.
 First, as mentioned above, it is expensive.
 You will almost always pay more for an XTR board than one made from EPS.
 Second, there have been reports of bubbles and delamination in the decks of some closed cell boards, caused by gas build-up between the foam, fiberglass and resin layers.
 However, some companies have made huge developments in XTR-constructed boards, finding ways to allow the gases to escape without compromising the integrity of the surfboard.

-I have an XTR board that I’ve been riding hard for over 10 years that is still in near-perfect condition, something virtually impossible with other types of construction.
-I LOVE it.
+Holly has an XTR board that she’s been riding hard for over 15 years that is still in very good condition, something virtually impossible with other types of construction.

 TL2 by SurfTech

 SurfTech makes a Techlite core (fused cell foam, virtually waterproof) technology they call the TL2 design.
 The Techlite core is further improved upon with the addition of an Acrylite skin, which is glassed onto the board using epoxy resin.
 The Acrylite skin and the epoxy coating work with the core material to create an incredibly strong, responsive surfboard.
 The extra strength means that no stringer is needed, so the board is more flexible and springy in the water as well.